kgavrilov1905/CDC_Dataset_Analysis/README.md

 This analysis was completed using statistical software RStudio.
 Package “tidyverse” was used for visualization and dataframe manipulation.
-Package “farway” provided function for calculation of variance inflation factor, which was used to assess multicollinearity.
+Package “faraway” provided function for calculation of variance inflation factor, which was used to assess multicollinearity.
 Robust regression model was built using “MASS” package.
 3D plot was created using “plot3D” package, rendered with “rgl” and converted into gif format with “magick” package.
 An ordinary least squares regression model, analysis of variance and other basic function were performed with pre-loaded default packages like “base” and “stats”.
 Documentation of the analysis was written in R environment using Markdown language.

 # Results